Skip to main content

 • Email nurturing sequences to warm up subscribers

-Tools like Neuronwriter help optimize content for semantic SEO, and SiteGuru identifies technical SEO issues that prevent your content from ranking.
+Neuronwriter helps optimize content for semantic SEO, and SiteGuru surfaces technical SEO issues that prevent your content from ranking.

 Account-Based Marketing (ABM)

-ABM flips the traditional funnel: instead of generating leads and hoping some of them match your ICP, you identify target accounts first and then generate leads within those accounts.
+ABM flips the traditional funnel: instead of generating leads and hoping some match your ICP, you identify target accounts first and generate leads within those accounts.
+It works best for enterprise B2B with high deal values and long sales cycles.
+The dedicated guide on ABM prospecting and engaging strategic B2B accounts covers the mechanics in detail.

 Webinars and Virtual Events

 Webinars are one of the most underrated B2B lead generation channels.
-They attract engaged, high-intent prospects, generate email opt-ins, and give your sales team a warm follow-up reason.
+They attract engaged, high-intent prospects, generate email opt-ins, and give your sales team a warm reason to follow up.

-Livestorm is a solid platform for running B2B webinars — it integrates with your CRM and marketing tools, making lead capture seamless.
+Livestorm is a solid platform for B2B webinars.
+It integrates with your CRM and marketing tools, making lead capture straightforward.

 Intent Signals: The Competitive Advantage Most Teams Ignore

-Here’s what most B2B lead generation guides don’t tell you: the best time to reach out is not random.
-Companies broadcast dozens of signals every week that indicate they’re in a buying mode — and most sales teams are completely blind to them.
+Here’s what most B2B lead generation guides don’t cover: the best time to reach out isn’t random.
+Companies broadcast signals every week that indicate they’re in a buying situation, and most sales teams are completely blind to them.

-• Leadership changes — new executives often review and change vendors in their first 90 days (more on this)
+• Leadership changes: new executives often review and replace vendors in their first 90 days (more on this)

-This is exactly what Rodz.io is built for: aggregating real-time B2B intent signals so you can identify and prioritize the accounts most likely to convert right now.
+This is exactly what Rodz.io is built for: producing real-time B2B intent signals so you can identify and prioritize the accounts most likely to convert right now.
+Rodz has been doing this since 2018, tracking 108 distinct real-time signals across the French and European B2B market.
 Instead of prospecting blindly, you prospect with context.

-The difference between intent data and intent signals is subtle but important — we’ve broken it down in detail here.
-And if you want to see how to build an automated pipeline triggered by these signals, check out this guide to building a multi-signal pipeline with the Rodz API.
+One thing worth understanding: the difference between intent data and intent signals is subtle but it matters in practice.
+It’s broken down in detail here.
+And if you want to see how to build an automated pipeline triggered by these signals, the guide to building a multi-signal pipeline with the Rodz API walks through the setup.

 The Best B2B Lead Generation Tools Stack in 2026